PolicyBrief

 To remove restrictions from a parcel of land in Paducah, Kentucky.

-This bill directs the Secretary of the Interior to remove existing deed restrictions on a 3.62-acre parcel in Paducah, Kentucky, while imposing new conditions regarding its transfer to the Oscar Cross Boys & Girls Club and ensuring continued compatibility with public use.
+This bill directs the Secretary of the Interior to remove specific deed restrictions from a 3.62-acre parcel of land in Paducah, Kentucky, while maintaining conditions for its future use and ownership.

 James Comer